moonymango/enmovito/memory-bank/activeContext.md

 ### Strengths

 - Intuitive interface for parameter selection and visualization
-- Flexible visualization options with both time series and XY plots
+- Flexible visualization options
 - Good organization of parameters into functional categories with filtering
 - Interactive plots that allow detailed data exploration
 - Individual plot management for focused analysis
 - Synchronized x-axis zooming with independent y-axis scales
 - Quick parameter selection with "Select All Visible" button
+- Modular code structure with clear separation of concerns

 ### Areas for Improvement

 - Performance with very large datasets
 - More advanced analysis capabilities
-- Better integration between time series and XY plot views
 - Additional visualization types for specific analysis scenarios
 - Visual design of the filtered parameter list